kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - `Shopping trips are highlighted in large code blocks`

 Conversation Notes:
-If no conversation choices are specified, spamming will work (this chooses all 1 options).
+If no conversation choices are specified, spamming will work (this chooses all 1 options).<br>
 \| indicates a break in the conversation.
-You will have to talk to the person again.
+You will have to talk to the person again.<br>
 `->` indicates a secondary part to the conversation.
-This is different from \|  in that the conversation automatically initiates, rather than having to talk to the same person.
+This is different from \|  in that the conversation automatically initiates, rather than having to talk to the same person.<br>
-`#xY` indicates repeat that option Y times, as in our first conversation with Kreia during our Ebon Hawk to Telos segment.
+`#xY` indicates repeat that option Y times, as in our first conversation with Kreia during our Ebon Hawk to Telos segment.<br>
-`#x-` indicates the rest of this conversation uses that particular number, generally used to indicate conversation spam not using 1 (e.g Saedhe's conversation: 2x-)
+`#x-` indicates the rest of this conversation uses that particular number, generally used to indicate conversation spam not using 1 (e.g Saedhe's conversation: 2x-)<br>

 **Jump to a Section:**
 - [Prologue](#prologue)